Looking for the best Athens restaurants? You’ve come to the right place!

 Where: Str.
 Kontouli 15, Athina 117 42

-Homemade classics (moussaka, pastitsio, etc) make an appearance on Sphḗka’s menu and are reasonably priced.
-Among Sphḗka’s highlights are their generous mixed grills and shared dishes that enable you to try lots of different dishes at once.
+Generous mixed grills and sharing platters are among Sphḗka’s highlights.
+These enable you to try lots of different dishes at once without committing to huge plates.
 As you pay to leave, you will be given a lovely warm glass of their homemade rakomelo.

 Where: Arrianou 31, Athina 116 35